OctopusDeploy/blog/blog/2021-08/insights-from-our-optimizing-octopus-webinar/index.md

 Set the plan to run on a schedule that suits your business and select the following maintenance tasks:

 - Check Database Integrity
 - Reorganize Index
 - Rebuild Index
 - Update Statistics

-Use others if needed, though we’d advise against shrinking the database for performance reasons.
+Use others if needed, though we advise against shrinking the database for performance reasons.

 As you progress through the wizard, you may want to change settings for each chosen task.
 We find the defaults are enough, but you can change things as you need.

 Run the maintenance plan once you’re happy.

-If you prefer using scripts, try [Ola Hallengren’s SQL Server maintenance solution](https://ola.hallengren.com/), which achieves everything we’ve outlined above.
+If you prefer using scripts, try [Ola Hallengren’s SQL Server maintenance solution](https://ola.hallengren.com/), which achieves everything we outlined above.

 ## Organize Octopus